lukagolf/wilds/README.md

 # Installation

-**Note:** If you encounter any trouble with the installation, please refer to `README-WILDS` for a detailed installation process, as it outlines all dependencies.
+**Note:** If you encounter any trouble with the installation, please refer to `WILDS-README` for a detailed installation process, as it outlines all dependencies.

 To install the dependencies automatically, use: